Take azilsartan once each day. You can take the tablets either before or after a meal.

 - If you have a problem with your kidneys, particularly if it is a blockage of the artery which supplies blood to your kidneys.

-- If you have any problems with your heart valves or heart muscle, or if you have a condition called heart failure.
+- If you have any problems with your heart valves or heart muscle.

 - If you have a problem with the way your liver works.